tapasrastogi2411/tapasrastogi2411/README.md

 - 🎓 Third-year CS Specialist(Co-op) and Stats Major at the University of Toronto, 2023 -->
 <!-- - :office: I'm currently working as a Android Mobile Lab Assistant at MADLabs at UofT -->
-- 🏢 I'm currently working as a Developer at the Ontario Ministry of Children, Community and Social Services(MCCSS) and have been a Teaching Assistant for the following courses
+- 🏢 I'm currently working as a Software Engineering Intern at [PointClickCare](https://pointclickcare.com/) and have been a Teaching Assistant for the following courses
      - CSCC37 - Introduction to Numerical Algorithms for Computational Mathematics
      - MATB41 - Multivariable Calculus I
 <!-- - 🔭 I’m currently working on a Software Engineering project in collaboration with the [Bridge](https://www.utsc.utoronto.ca/thebridge/welcome-bridge) for the [African Impact Challenge](https://www.africanimpact.ca/the-african-impact-challenge) and the Android app development of an iOS Graduate Student Mental health app for [MADLabs](https://mobile.utoronto.ca/)! -->